d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 $$\begin{aligned}f(u,v) & = (u+v)^{2} \\u(a,b) & = (a+b)^{2}, \qquad v(a,b) = (a-b)^{2}, \\a(w,x,y,z) & = (w+x+y+z)^{2},\qquad b(w,x,y,z) = (w+x-y-z)^2.\end{aligned}$$
 :eqlabel:`eq_multi_func_def`

-Such chains of equations are common when working with neural networks, so trying to understand how to compute gradients of such functions is key to advanced techniques in machine learning.
+Such chains of equations are common when working with neural networks, so trying to understand how to compute gradients of such functions is key.
 We can start to see visual hints of this connection in :numref:`fig_chain-1` if we take a look at what variables directly relate to one another.

 ![The function relations above where nodes represent values and edges show functional dependence.](../img/ChainNet1.svg) :label:`fig_chain-1`